Engelbert, Count of Nevers

 Engelbert of Cleves, Count of Nevers (26 September 1462 – 21 November 1506) was the younger son of John I, Duke of Cleves and Elizabeth of Nevers, only surviving child of John II, Count of Nevers.

-In 1481, he was sent with a large army to the Bishopric of Utrecht by his brother John II, Duke of Cleves where they successfully ousted David of Burgundy.
+In 1481, Engelbert was sent with a large army to the Bishopric of Utrecht by his brother John II, Duke of Cleves where they successfully ousted David of Burgundy.
 But after the Siege of Utrecht (1483) he had to flee, and Utrecht returned to the control of Burgundy.

-He married Charlotte of Bourbon-Vendôme, daughter of John VIII, Count of Vendôme, circa 1489.
+Engelbert married Charlotte of Bourbon-Vendôme (1474-1520), daughter of John VIII, Count of Vendôme, circa 1489.
 They had three children :